 What tariffs do you offer?

-We have a range of fixed and flexible tariffs to meet your needs.
-Contact us if you want to discuss your tariff.
+We have a range of fixed and variable energy tariffs to meet your needs.
+Why not get a quote now and become an E.ON Next customer?

 Why does my renewal email show something different to my online account?